iuttkarshh0409/WhatsDueAIAgent/README.markdown

 ## License

 This project is licensed for **educational and personal use only**.
-Usage of the Twilio WhatsApp API must comply with the [WhatsApp Business Policy](https://www.whatsapp.com/legal/business-policy/).
-Ensure you review and adhere to Twilio's terms of service.
+Usage of the Twilio WhatsApp API must comply with the [WhatsApp Business Policy](https://www.whatsapp.com/legal/business-policy/) and [Twilio Terms of Service](https://www.twilio.com/legal/tos).